top of page

 KACEY BOGART

-This is Kacey’s first season with the Prairie Falcon volleyball program.
-She has experience coaching club multiple years with Lake Tapps Volleyball.
+This is Kacey’s second season with the Prairie Falcon volleyball program.
+She has experienced coaching club multiple years with Lake Tapps Volleyball.
 Kacey played for Selah High School, taking 2nd, 3rd and 4th in State in her time there.
 She played club for Club Selah and Central Washington Elite.
 She then went on to play four years of volleyball at Pacific Lutheran University while studying nursing.
 The team won league 3 times and competed in the National Championship Tournament the same three years.
 Currently, Kacey is a nurse working as a Hospital Supervisor in Portland.
 Kacey spends the majority of her time raising her two little dudes with her hubby, who is the Prairie baseball coach.
 She also loves working out, scrapbooking and playing games.
 Kacey’s absolutely THRILLED to be getting back into all things volleyball, especially with Prairie!

 _DSC0026.jpg